Three ways to fix yard drainage problems

 There are a few things you can try if you don’t already know how to clean a French drain.
 Because most of the length of the drainpipe is buried, cleanouts that extend to the surface are often built into the pipe to allow access to segments of the span for removing clogs.
 To clear the pipe yourself, open a cleanout, insert a garden hose into the pipe, and turn the water on full force.
 To get as close as possible to the clog in the event there are multiple cleanouts, try flushing each one in sequence, beginning at the cleanout farthest from the discharge point.
 If the French drain discharges aboveground, you can also try flushing the pipe with the hose inserted at the point of discharge.

 When to Call a Professional

 If flushing with a hose doesn’t clear the clog, it’s probably time to call in a professional.
 Renting a powered drain snake as you’d use for indoor plumbing is usually not something DIYers should do.
 The perforations in the French drain pipe tend to interfere with the movement of the snake.
-This method should be left to professionals who have a specialized snake sized and previous experience using it.
+Professionals with specialized snake sizing and prior experience should handle this method.

 Most professionals will use a water-jet system.
-A thin hose spraying high-pressure water is put through a head into the underground drain pipe.
+An operator puts a thin hose through a head and sprays high-pressure water into the underground drain pipe.
 The head incorporates several jets that emit knife-like streams of pressurized water strong enough to obliterate tree roots, accumulated dirt, and other naturally occurring blockages.
 The strong flow of water also flushes the disintegrated obstructions down and out of the pipe.
 Plumbers and landscape contractors typically use these systems.